 - I have other health conditions.
-How can I best manage these conditions together?
+How can I best manage them together?

-- Do you have any brochures or other printed material that I can take with me?
+- Do you have brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor will likely ask you a number of questions, such as:
+Your doctor will likely ask you questions, such as:

-- Where is the pain or stiffness located?
+- Where is your pain or stiffness?

-- How long does stiffness last after you wake in the morning or after a long period of inactivity?
+- How long does stiffness last after you wake in the morning or after a period of inactivity?

 - Does the pain or stiffness limit your activities?
-Are you avoiding any activities because of the symptoms?

 - Have you had new or severe headaches or jaw pain?